sskelkar/autofilldb/README.md

 ```
 You'd need to inject `AutoFill` bean into your test class.
 The above method takes in the table name and a Map of column name and value pairs that are relevant to the unit test.

+## Project
+##### Pre-requisite: Docker 1.6.0 or above
+The project has two modules:

+1. `autofilldb` is the actual library
+2. `autofilldb-tester` tests the library against a MySQL instance running in a Docker container.

+Command to build the project: `./gradlew clean build -x signArchives`
 ## Authors
 [sskelkar](https://github.com/sskelkar), [shreyasm](https://github.com/shreyasm), [rishikeshdhokare](https://github.com/rishikeshdhokare)